Daily Blender Exclusive Interview: Chef Michael Schwartz

 A: Ryan Hardy.

-Q: Michael’s Genuine Food and Drink has been noted by a number of publications for its menu offerings.
-What do you think makes it really stand out from the crowd?
+Q: Michael’s Genuine Food and Drink has been noted by several publications for its menu offerings.
+What do you think makes it reald out from the crowd?

-A: Our focus is on getting fresh, high quality product into the restaurant on a daily basis.
+A: Our focus is on getting fresh, high-quality product into the restaurant daily.
 That process is really important to us, and I would like to think that it shows in the dishes that make it to the table.
 It’s very personal – we have relationships with our local farmers, fisherman and ranchers.
 If we’re fussy about anything, it’s not fancy sauces or elaborate presentations but rather letting the ingredients shine through.
-It’s about not screwing up a ripe brandywine or green zebra heirloom tomato.
+It’s about not screwing up a ripe Brandywine or green zebra heirloom tomato.
 Sometimes all you need is a drizzle of great olive oil and sprinkle of fleur de sel.

 A Chef in the Caribbean

-Q: What are some of the benefits to being a chef in Miami?
+Q: What are some of the benefits of being a chef in Miami?

 Q: Anyone in the culinary world you’re keeping an eye on?